-- Analysis on observed values only, i.e. missing values will be excluded from analysis. - Last observation carried forward (LOCF) - Tipping point analysis: each missing value will be assigned to either a response or non-response, so that all possible combinations of replacing one or more missing values within each treatment group will be analyzed. p-values will be calculated for each combination and graphically displayed using a scatter plot.
+- Analysis on observed values only, i.e., missing values will be excluded from analysis. - Last observation carried forward (LOCF). - Tipping point analysis: each missing value will be assigned to either a response or non-response, so that all possible combinations of replacing one or more missing values within each treatment group will be analyzed.
+P-values will be calculated for each combination and graphically displayed using a scatter plot.

-The analysis of the week 16 visit regarding the endpoint 'percentage of responders at week 16 (after first treatment)' will be conducted on observed values only, i.e. missing investigator or the subject in-clinic assessments with the FWS at baseline or week 16 visit will be excluded from analysis but not assigned as being non-responders.
-The same approach holds for the endpoint 'percentage of responders at week 20 or later (after first treatment)' respectively.
+The analysis of the week 16 visit regarding the efficacy endpoint "percentage of responders at week 16 (after first treatment)" will be conducted on observed values only, i.e., missing investigator or the subject in-clinic assessments with the FWS at baseline or week 16 visit will be excluded from analysis but not assigned as being non-responders.
+Subjects who were re-treated before visit week 16 are considered to be non-responders.
+The same approach holds for the efficacy endpoint "percentage of responders at week 20 or later (after first treatment)" respectively.
+The analysis of the additional secondary efficacy endpoints "proportion of subjects with ≥ 1 point reduction in FWS score (at maximum frown) in the BoNT/A-DP and placebo groups during the first treatment cycle at week 16 and week 20 relative to baseline, based on both the investigators' and the subjects' in-clinic assessments" will be conducted in a similar manner on observed values only.

-All analyses of the modified Skindex-16 (GL-QoL) Emotional and Functioning domain and overall scores will be conducted on observed values only, i.e. missing domain and overall scores will be excluded from analysis; no imputation of missing domain and overall scores will be performed.
+All analyses of the modified Skindex-16 (GL-QoL) Emotional and Social Functioning domains and overall scores will be conducted on observed values only, i.e., missing domain and overall scores will be excluded from analysis; no imputation of missing domain and overall scores will be performed.
 The same approach will be followed for the analyses of the FACE-Q scales.

-The analysis of "responder" 4 weeks after re-treatment will be conducted on observed values only, i.e. subjects with missing investigator or the subject in-clinic assessments on FWS week 4 or at the preceding end of the cycle visit will be excluded from analysis.
+The analysis of "responder" 4 weeks after re-treatment will be conducted on observed values only, i.e., subjects with missing investigator or the subject in-clinic assessments on FWS week 4 or at the preceding end of the cycle visit will be excluded from analysis.

-7.2.2 Handling of missing or incomplete dates
+7.2.2 Handling of Missing or Incomplete Dates

-7.2.2.1 Imputation rules for missing or partial AE start date:
+7.2.2.1 Imputation Rules for Missing or Partial AE Start Date: